CHAPTER 3

 How did Peter react when Jesus announced His coming death (Matthew 16:21-23)?
 How did Jonah react when God told him to go to the wicked city of Nineveh (Jonah 1:l-3)?

 Animals respond instinctively to things.
 They just respond in the way God made them to respond.
-We should be careful lest we should ever say, "That dog (or cat or bird or whatever) has a better life than I do!"
+We should be careful not to say, "That dog (or cat or bird or whatever) has a better life than I do!"
 Is that really so?
-I need to realize that I am not a dog.
-God has not made me a dog and I therefore do not want to be a dog!
+I need to realize that I am not a dog, that God has not made me a dog, and I therefore do not want to be a dog!
 God has much better things for me because I am a PERSON.
 God wants me to learn to respond to life’s situations and life's people in the right way.

-The problems come with the wrong kind of responses.
-Often we respond to things by being afraid or by worrying.
+Some problems come because we give the wrong kind of responses.
+Too often we respond to things by being afraid or by worrying.
 If someone starts arguing with us, we usually respond by arguing right back.
-If someone wrongs us or harms us, the normal response is to retaliate.
-Many problems are created by such sinful responses.
+If someone wrongs us or harms us, the natural response is to retaliate.
+Many problems are created by such natural and sinful responses.

 How did Haman respond when he saw that Mordecai would not bow before him (Esther 3:5)?
-How did Joseph a brothers respond when they saw that Jacob loved Joseph more (Genesis chapter 37)?
+How did Joseph's brothers respond when they saw that Jacob loved Joseph more than they (Genesis chapter 37)?
 How did Moses respond when the children of Israel complained that there was no water (Numbers 20:1-11)?
-How did Miriam and Aaron respond to Moses’ leadership (Numbers l2:l-10)?
+How did Miriam and Aaron respond to Moses’ leadership (Numbers 12:1-10)?
 How did Peter respond when Jesus was arrested (John 18:10-11)?

 Can you think of problems in your own life that have come because of the way you have responded to a certain situation or a certain person?

-Problems there are and problems there shall be, so it is up to me to cope and not collapse (and/or be crippled).
-It is up to me to carry and care and not to rush and be crushed.
+Problems there are, and problems there shall be, so it is up to each person to cope and not collapse (and/or be crippled).
+Every individual must carry and care and not rush and be crushed.

 Back to PROBLEM!
 PROBLEM?